25 Cheap & Free Things To Do In Seattle For First Timers

 Photo credits: Seattle Free Walking Tours

-The best way to explore the city is on foot, and here, Seattle has some of the best Free Walking Tours to offer!
+The best way to explore the city is on foot, and here, Seattle has some of the best Walking Tours to offer!

 Those guided tours will take you to visit some of Seattle’s historic districts and landmarks, led by insightful tour guides who can tell you secrets about the city’s history, culture, and hidden gems!